South Korea hopes to win UN Security Council seat – DW – 06/06/2023

 "Symbolically, a seat will be very important, but it will give South Korea a chance to show that it can play a constructive role on the global stage," he told DW.

-For Seoul, key issues that it hopes to obtain greater international support for include the threats posed by an increasingly aggressive North Korea, which is clearly making advances in its nuclear weapons program and the development of long-range ballistic missiles.
+Seoul hopes to obtain greater international support for key issues including the threats posed by an increasingly aggressive North Korea, which is clearly making advances in its nuclear weapons program and the development of long-range ballistic missiles.

 'Challenge' of winning sufficient support